NKjoep/nkjoep.github.io/_posts/2014-04-05-Start-with-Jekyll-and-Github.md

 ----

-So this is my first official post with Jekyll@Github, this configuration gives me soooo much flexibility.
+So this is my first official post with Jekyll@Github, this configuration gives me so much flexibility.
 That freedom I need while experimenting.